WebOfTrustInfo/verifiable-news/sketchpad.md

 }
 ```
 ### Templates
-A template is a digitally-signed, reusable resource with placeholder variables.
+A template is a digitally-signed, reusable resource with variables.
 Here is a rough-draft sketch:
 ```json
 {
   "id": "https://templates.org/templates/astronomical-observation/",